 Use this check whenever you need to determine if game logic and other mechanics should be run.
 For example, if you want to damage the player every time they click your block, or have your machine process dirt into diamonds, you should only do so after ensuring

 false.
-Applying game logic to the logical client can cause desynchronization (ghost entities, desynchronized stats, etc.) in the lightest case, and crashes in the worst case.
+Applying game logic to the logical client can cause desynchronization (ghost entities, desynchronized stats, etc.) in the best case, and crashes in the worst case.

 Considering the use of a single “universal” jar for client and server mods, and the separation of the physical sides into two jars, an important question comes to mind: How do we use code that is only present on one physical side?
 All code in